tjelvar-olsson/biologists-guide-to-computing/source/automation-is-your-friend.rst

     To https://github.com/tjelvar-olsson/S.coelicolor-local-GC-content.git
        bea89f4..5d74b6a  master -> master

-It is worth noting that the mean and standard deviation of the local GC content is currently hard coded inside the manuscript.
-To make this example completely automated one would have to write scripts to extract these and use the extracted numbers in the manuscript.
-This is left as an exercise for the reader.
+This was quite a short chapter which illustrates that automation does not need to be painful!

+Note that as well as automating the building of the manuscript the rules in the Makefile serve as authoritative documentation that can be used to understand how the different components of the project fit together.

 Key concepts